zhibailin/MasteringEnglish/03-Free-Markets-Are-Intrinsic-to-Humans.md

 __It may just be__, "I don't have to work a manual labor job for the rest of my life that I don't want to work."

 But groups that [[despise]] it will essentially bring the entire group to that level.
+If you get too many takers, and not enough makers, society [[fall apart|falls apart]].